Blueve/ORM-ObjectRedisMapping/CONTRIBUTING.md

 - **Always test public interface** - That's means you shall not test private methods by using reflection to increase your code coverage.
 When you writing UT, you should play as the 'user' of your test target.

-- **use Mock to resolve dependencies** - Mock is a great tool to help you deal the dependencies of your test target.
+- **Use Mock to resolve dependencies** - Mock is a great tool to help you deal the dependencies of your test target.
 Avoid introduce too much real dependecies which you actually not want to test.

 ## Pull Request